ParisNeo/Gpt4All-webui/README.md

 ## Options
+*   `--model`: the name of the model to be used.
+The model should be placed in models folder (default: gpt4all-lora-quantized.bin)
+*   `--seed`: the random seed for reproductibility.
+If fixed, it is possible to reproduce the outputs exactly (default: random)
 *   `--port`: the port on which to run the server (default: 9600)
 *   `--host`: the host address on which to run the server (default: localhost)
 *   `--temp`: the sampling temperature for the model (default: 0.1)